-Investment gains or losses are amortized over 5 years.
+Investment gains or losses are amortized over five years.

-Changes in actuarial assumptions and experience gains or losses are amortized over the average working lifetime of all participants, which for the current period is 2.4 years.
+Changes in actuarial assumptions and experience gains or losses are amortized over the average working lifetime of all participants, which for 2016 and 2015 is 2.0 and 2.4 years, respectively.